November 12, 2021

-USB Port Blocking: The Forgotten Endpoint Security Measure
+USB Port Blocking: The Forgotten Must-Have Endpoint Security Measure

 USB connectivity is the most common way to tap into the power of modern technology.
 From printers and portable flash drives to smartphones and tablets, transferring data between devices has never been easier.
 Unfortunately, this convenient accessibility acts as a double-edged sword that leaves the USB port vulnerable to a plethora of security exploits, including the dreaded ransomware attack.